What Is the Grant Writing Process? The 8 Steps I Follow

 An office like a university’s office for research is usually available with libraries or resource centers containing information about grant-making agencies and their programs.

-Internet is a world of opportunity only if you know where to look.
-You could use websites available, too, and try connecting with them virtually.
-Once you find prospective agencies, the first way is by creating a profile on each website that asks questions pertinent to what they are looking for to narrow down your search results.
+The Internet is a world of opportunity only if you know where to look.
+You could use the websites available, too, and try connecting with them virtually.
+Once you find prospective agencies, the first step is to create a profile on each website, asking questions about what they are looking for to narrow your search results.

-In addition, these sites will ask about budget requirements and duration desired, so be sure to answer those as well when creating an online grant application – or else the site may not even show any results.
+In addition, these sites will ask about budget requirements and desired duration, so be sure to answer those as well when creating an online grant application—otherwise, the site may not even show any results.
 If you win a grant, consider all the time and resources well spent.

 The third method of finding grants is through databases such as Google Scholar.
-Depending on how specific the need is, there also might be different types of grant programs within one database.
+Depending on the need, different types of grant programs might also be within one database.

 Audience